markjprice/cs8dotnetcore3/december-2019-update.md

 ## Chapters 1 to 16, 18 and 19
 All but three of the chapters in the fourth edition of this book were written using .NET Core 3.0.
 Any projects that target .NET Core 3.0 must upgrade to .NET Core 3.1 by 3rd March 2020.
-To upgrade from .NET Core 3.0 to .NET Core 3.1 simply requires a change in your project file.
+To upgrade a console application from .NET Core 3.0 to .NET Core 3.1 simply requires a small change in your project file.
 Change this:
 ```
 <TargetFramework>netcoreapp3.0</TargetFramework>